tailwindlabs/prettier-plugin-tailwindcss/README.md

 ### Using regex patterns

-You can also use regular expressions to match multiple attributes dynamically.
-Regex patterns should be enclosed in forward slashes:
+You can also use regular expressions to match multiple attributes.
+Patterns should be enclosed in forward slashes.
+Note that JS regex literals are not supported with Prettier:

 ```json5
 // .prettierrc